Bernice MacNaughton High School: Student government

-Membership in the school's Student Government is mandatory, and students are admitted as ordinary members of the Government upon payment of the school's nominal tuition fee.
+Membership in the school's student government is mandatory, and students are admitted as ordinary members of the government upon payment of the school's nominal tuition fee.
 Elections for the upcoming year are held on the first Friday after May Day (May 1) of the previous year.
 The Senior Treasurer is chosen via interview.
 Grade Representatives are selected in October.

 Yearbook

 The annual BMHS yearbook is entitled ceilidh.

 Theatrical productions

 Musical productions

-Bernice MacNaughton has performed fourteen musicals and one collection of Broadway show tunes:
+Bernice MacNaughton has performed seventeen musicals and one collection of Broadway show tunes: